IHB-IBR-department/ER_simulator/README.md

  - The ability to save the neural signal with lower resolution
  - The ability to change the repetition time (TR) in BOLD signal convolution
  - The ability to change the hemodynamic response function (HRF) type for convolution
- - The ability to simulate coactivation patterns
+ - The ability to simulate co-activation patterns

 Furthermore, we have implemented a function for generating synaptic weight matrices.
 An example of utilizing simulations to assess the efficacy of various methods for evaluating task-modulated